Graham Bond: Biography

 After the break-up of the Organisation, Bond continued to exhibit mental disorders, with manic episodes and periods of intense depression, exacerbated by heavy drug use.
-Moving to America, he recorded two albums and performed session work for Harvey Mandel and Dr. John among others, but he returned to England in 1969.
-He then formed Graham Bond Initiation with his new wife Diane Stewart, who shared his interest in magick, and in 1970 Holy Magick, which recorded a self-titled album and We Put Our Magick on You.
+Moving to America, he recorded two albums and performed session work for Harvey Mandel and Dr. John, among others, but he returned to England in 1969.
+Hw then formed the Graham Bond Initiation with his new wife Diane Stewart, who shared his interest in magick, and in 1970 Holy Magick, which recorded a self-titled album and We Put Our Magick on You.
 He was also re-united with old band members while playing saxophone in Ginger Baker's Air Force and spending a short time in the Jack Bruce Band.
 Solid Bond, a double-album compiling live tracks recorded in 1963 by the Graham Bond Quartet (Bond, McLaughlin, Bruce and Baker) and a studio session from 1966 by the Graham Bond Organisation (Bond, Heckstall-Smith and Hiseman) was released that same year.

-In 1972 he teamed up with Pete Brown to record Two Heads are Better Than One.
+In 1972, Bond teamed up with Pete Brown to record Two Heads are Better Than One.
 He also recorded an album with the John Dummer Band in 1973, although this was not released until 2008.
 After the near-simultaneous collapse of his band and his marriage, Bond then formed Magus with British folk-singer Carolanne Pegg and bassist Pete Macbeth, which disbanded around Christmas 1973 without recording.
-During that same period, he discovered American singer-songwriter-guitarist Mick Lee, and they played together live but never recorded.
+During that same period, Bond discovered American singer-songwriter-guitarist Mick Lee, and they played together live but did not record.
 Plans to include Chris Wood of Traffic never materialized due to Bond's death.

 Bond's financial affairs were in chaos, and the years of lack of commercial success and the recent demise of Magus had badly hurt his pride.
-Throughout his career he had been hampered by severe bouts of drug addiction, and spent January 1973 in hospital after a nervous breakdown.
+Throughout his career he had been hampered by severe bouts of drug addiction, and he spent January 1973 in hospital after a nervous breakdown.
 According to Harry Shapiro, in his biography The Mighty Shadow, Bond was considered as a possible replacement for Patrick Moraz in Refugee.
-On 8 May 1974, Bond died under the wheels of a Piccadilly line train at Finsbury Park station, London, at the age of 36.
+On 8 May 1974, Bond was run over by a train at Finsbury Park station and died at the age of 36.
 Most sources list the death as a suicide.
 Friends agree that he was off drugs, although becoming increasingly obsessed with the occult (he believed he was Aleister Crowley's son).

-In 2015 his work was the focus of a two-hour special on the Dr Boogie radio show.
+In 2015, Bond's work was the focus of a two-hour special on the Dr Boogie radio show.